Vinay-Sangolli/Alex_Net_Implementation/README.md

-# Description !
+# Alex_Net Implementation
-## Hello World

-This is the begining.
+## This is the python implementation of alexnet algorithm.

-## New develop

- Learning new things